geelen/glenmaddern.com/src/articles/_introducing_am_css.md

 }
 ```

 Obviously, this is not ideal - adding another button style means adding another override anywhere that needs it.
-So generally people suggest the multi-class pattern as a result.
-But there's an alternative.
+I've seen quite a few proposed solutions to this, the most obvious of which is to simply return to the multiple-class style ([Nicholas Gallagher](http://nicolasgallagher.com/about-html-semantics-front-end-architecture/), [Ben Smithett](http://bensmithett.com/bem-modifiers-multiple-classes-vs-extend/)).
+[Tommy Marshall](http://viget.com/extend/bem-multiple-modifiers-and-experimenting-with-attribute-selectors)

 ## Why the fuck are we using classes?